 Long division used to be considered the ultimate goal of arithmetic.
 An earlier division algorithm was so complicated it wasn’t taught until college.
-Even today some students learn a mnemonic in order to remember what to do next.
+Today some students learn a mnemonic in order to remember what to do when in the long division process.
 One example is DMSB (Divide, Multiply, Subtract, Bring down).
-To make it memorable, some teachers even teach a mnemonic for the mnemonic : Daddy, Mommy, Sister, Brother.
+To make it memorable, some teachers teach a mnemonic for the mnemonic : Daddy, Mommy, Sister, Brother.

 Today, there is little reason for students to learn long division to divide by two- or three-digit divisors.
 They will rarely use it in real life.
 And no advanced math depends upon learning that antiquated skill.
 One author suggests long division is taught because it is traditional.
-Then why don’t we still teach the paper-and-pencil method of finding square roots?
+If that’s true, why don’t we still teach the paper-and-pencil method of finding square roots?

 Short Division